Larke12/rbmp/README.md

 ## Purpose

-The main purpose of RBMP is to show that a GTK3 Media Player and give the GNU/Linux and POSIX compliant user access to their iTunes Library XML file.
+The main purpose of RBMP is to show that a GTK3 Media Player can  give the GNU/Linux and POSIX compliant user access to their iTunes Library XML file.
 This means that you could access the same music and simple playlists from Linux.
-This application will be designed following the new [X-App guidelines](http://segfault.linuxmint.com/2016/02/the-first-two-x-apps-are-ready/).
+This application will be designed following the new [X-App guidelines](http://segfault.linuxmint.com/2016/02/the-first-two-x-apps-are-ready/), Cinnamon applications with simplistic design and purpose.

 ## Running